 Many people who are dependent on Xanax never abused drugs before.
 They were suffering from anxiety and looking to the medical field for support and relief.
 They started using Xanax and felt a vast improvement in symptoms.
 Some then assumed more of the drug would produce an even greater effect, so they misused it in larger doses.
 Others just use it for too long, and often with a doctor’s permission.
-They don’t realize they’re addicted to it until it’s too late.
+They don’t realize their addiction until it’s too late.

 Xanax is a type of benzodiazepine, or central nervous system depressant, prescribed to treat anxiety and panic disorders.
 It was first introduced in 1981 and has become one of the most prescribed medications in the United States.